 1. Take ⅓ cup sugar (60 grams) in a mixer or grinder jar.

-2. Powder finely.
-Keep aside.
-You can even use store-brought ⅓ cup + 2 tablespoons of powdered sugar or castor sugar.
+If you prefer, you can use ⅓ cup + 2 tablespoons of store-bought powdered sugar or confectioner’s sugar or castor sugar.

-If using an OTG, then use both the top and heating elements on (toast mode).
-For convection ovens you can preheat at 180 degrees Celsius (356 degrees Fahrenheit) for 15 minutes.
+For convection ovens you can preheat at 180 degrees Celsius 180° C (356° F) for 15 minutes.

 4. Take ½ cup whole wheat flour or atta (60 to 70 grams) in a mixing bowl.
 Also add ⅓ cup chilled unsalted butter (50 grams).